2008 Bangladesh–Myanmar naval standoff: Negotiations

-The Government of Bangladesh said Myanmar was operating well within disputed territory.
-The Foreign Secretary of Bangladesh Towhid Hossain summoned the Myanmar ambassador and later himself flew to then capital of myanmar Yangon with a team of Bangladeshi diplomats.
+The Government of Bangladesh said Myanmar was operating well within the disputed territory.
+The Foreign Secretary of Bangladesh Towhid Hossain summoned the Myanmar ambassador and later himself flew to then capital of Myanmar, Yangon with a team of Bangladeshi diplomats.
 Iftekhar Ahmed Chowdhury, the interim Foreign Minister of Bangladesh, vowed that his country would protect its sovereignty, territory and national assets with "all necessary measures".
-There was no statement from Myanmar.
+There was no public statement from Myanmar.

 Withdrawal

-On 7 November 2008, it was reported that Myanmar withdrew its vessels and Daewoo began to remove its equipment from the area.
+On 7 November 2008, it was reported that Myanmar had withdrawn its vessels and Daewoo had begun to remove its equipment from the area.

 Arbitration

 In 2009, Bangladesh submitted its claims to the International Tribunal for the Law of the Sea.
 Both countries came to terms at the tribunal in 2012.